AdobeDocs/analytics.en/help/analyze/analysis-workspace/attribution-iq/attribution.md

 This is useful for teams who have one attribution model at the Channel level (to split fairly across channels), but have individual teams that wish to use a separate attribution model on their individual campaigns and need the totals for their campaigns to match what was allocated at the Channel level.

-## “None” in Attribution {#section_BC71DA030E45487AA3C3F6ED247A3C4A}
+## "None" in Attribution {#section_BC71DA030E45487AA3C3F6ED247A3C4A}

-The “none” line item is a catch-all line item that represents all conversions that occurred where no dimension value was present.
-Traditionally, the “none” line item has only existed on eVar reports or other dimensions that have persistence.
-When attribution models are applied, a “none” line item may appear where it may not have existed previously.
-This most commonly occurs when applying attribution models to props that introduce a “none” line item that was not present previously.
+The "none" line item is a catch-all line item that represents all conversions that occurred where no dimension value was present.
+Traditionally, the "none" line item has only existed on eVar reports or other dimensions that have persistence.
+When attribution models are applied, a "none" line item may appear where it may not have existed previously.
+This most commonly occurs when applying attribution models to props that introduce a "none" line item that was not present previously.

 ## Attribution for Multi-Valued Variables